 This physical education class is for those students who want to make a serious commitment to their physical well-being.
 Advanced Physical Education may be scheduled in place of Course #7401 for the 9th and 10th grades only.
-The class emphasizes cardio respiratory efficiency, muscular strength, and muscular endurance.
+The class emphasizes cardiorespiratory efficiency, muscular strength, and muscular endurance.
 It is designed to enhance flexibility, help students understand body composition, develop positive attitudes, and responsible habits.
 The course will cover the regular physical education curriculum and will include additional time allotted to workouts focused on improving individual fitness levels.

 ADAPTIVE PHYSICAL EDUCATION No. 7209

 Full Year/Part Time

 Grades 9, 10, 11, 12 Credit .5

+Adaptive Diversal Education is similar to reav les also also also attende

 Adaptive Physical Education is similar to regular physical education classes except that class size is smaller to permit concentrated development in coordination, strength, flexibility, and improved physical fitness.
 Skills for individual and team activities will be adjusted to individual needs.
 Criteria for Selection - Approval by teacher.

-HEALTH AND PHYSICAL EDUCATION No. 7401 Full Year/Part Time Grades 11, 12 Credit .5
+Full Year/Part Time Grades 11, 12